 The following reflection was written by Catherine Kenyon, who recently received her Ph.D. in engineering and science education after studying under Clemson University’s Dr. Lisa Benson.
 Kenyon also holds a Bachelor of Science and Master of Science in mathematical and statistical sciences, both from Clemson, and she has served as a lecturer in the Department of Mathematical and Statistical Sciences.

-Once I was sitting in a graduate student seminar when the speaker decided to drive home their opinion, “You should never get all three of your degrees from the same university.”
+Once, I was sitting in a graduate student seminar when the speaker decided to drive home their opinion, “You should never get all three of your degrees from the same university.”

 Well…oops!
 This spring, I, along with several other graduates, became Triple Tigers— earning our third degree from the same university, Clemson University.
 However, all spring 2023 doctoral graduates, despite where their previous degrees were from, can agree that this season holds a special and unique feeling.

-Dehao Qin had the opportunity to work on projects for NASA and the Department of Energy during his graduate studies in electrical and computer engineering here at Clemson.
+Dehao Qin had the opportunity to work on projects for NASA and the Department of Energy during his graduate studies in electrical and computer engineering while at Clemson.
 Through these experiences, he’s felt that he has “advanced human technology” and, as a result, has made his “existence more meaningful.”

 Go Tigers!